-A statistically significant advantage in favour of dabrafenib and trametinib combination therapy was shown for all 6 functional scales investigated (global health status, physical functioning, role functioning, emotional functioning, cognitive functioning and social functioning).
-This resulted in a hint of an added benefit of dabrafenib and trametinib combination therapy compared with the ACT vemurafenib for the outcome "health-related quality of life".
+A statistically significant advantage in favour of trametinib and dabrafenib combination therapy was shown for all 6 functional scales investigated (global health status, physical functioning, role functioning, emotional functioning, cognitive functioning and social functioning).
+This resulted in a hint of an added benefit of trametinib and dabrafenib combination therapy compared with the ACT vemurafenib for the outcome "health-related quality of life".